raphael-m-prismic/welltech-test/README.md

 ![Postman POST request](./public/readme/postman-post.png)

 Then click on “Send”, and you should hopefully get the body “Content successfully synchronized with Algolia search” back.
-And if we then visit our index in the Algolia dashboard and refresh the page, we should see our new data there.
+And if you then visit your index in the Algolia dashboard and refresh the page, you should see your new data there.

 ![Algolia data indexed](./public/readme/algolia-index-data.png)

+&nbsp;

-### Implementing Search on our Application
+### Implementing Search on your Application

 You can create a <Search /> component.

 > `./components/Search/Search.tsx`

-**Where we call Algolia and store the results in the state hits**
+**Where you call Algolia and store the results in the state hits**

 ```
   const searchAlgolia = async (q: string) => {